Rocket-propelled grenade: Predecessor weapons

 The static nature of trench warfare in World War I encouraged the use of shielded defenses, even including personal armor, that were impenetrable by standard rifle ammunition.
 This led to some isolated experiments with higher caliber rifles, similar to elephant guns, using armor-piercing ammunition.
-The very first tanks, the British Mark I, could be penetrated by these weapons under the right conditions.
+The first tanks, the British Mark I, could be penetrated by these weapons under the right conditions.
 Mark IV tanks, however, had slightly thicker armor.
 In response, the Germans rushed to create an upgraded version of these early anti-armor rifles, the Tankgewehr M1918, the first anti-tank rifle.
 In the inter-war years, tank armor continued to increase overall, to the point that anti-tank rifles could no longer be effective against anything but light tanks; any rifle made powerful enough for heavier tanks would exceed the ability of a soldier to carry and fire the weapon.

 Even with the first tanks, artillery officers often used field guns depressed to fire directly at armored targets.
 However, this practice expended much valuable ammunition and was of increasingly limited effectiveness as tank armor became thicker.
 This led to the concept of anti-tank guns, a form of artillery specifically designed to destroy armored fighting vehicles, normally from static defensive positions (that is, immobile during a battle).

 The first dedicated anti-tank artillery began appearing in the 1920s, and by World War II was a common appearance in most armies.
 In order to penetrate armor they fired specialized ammunition from proportionally longer barrels to achieve a higher muzzle velocity than field guns.
 Most anti-tank guns were developed in the 1930s as improvements in tanks were noted, and nearly every major arms manufacturer produced one type or another.